ProgressBG-Python-Course/ProgressBG-PythonAndJupyter-Slides/README.md

-# ProgressBG-Python_and_Jupyter
+# "Python and Jupyter Notebooks" Course.

-Python and Jupyter Notebooks course at Progressbg Educational Centre
+The slides.